jasontomasi/TARDIS-E2/README.md

 ### TARDIS-E2
 GMOD Wiremod E2 for Dr Matt's TARDIS addon

 ## **Instructions**:
-- Wire the E2 to the exterior (outside) of Dr Matt's TARDIS
+- Wire the E2 to the exterior (outside) of your TARDIS
 - Issue commands to the E2 by using chat

 ## **Chat commands**: